thebarty/meteor-denormalization/README.md

+# WARNING: THIS IS WORK IN PROGRESS - THIS IS TOTALLY UNUSABLE RIGHT NOW!!!

+**WARNING: THIS IS WORK IN PROGRESS - THIS IS TOTALLY UNUSABLE RIGHT NOW!!!**
+**WARNING: THIS IS WORK IN PROGRESS - THIS IS TOTALLY UNUSABLE RIGHT NOW!!!**
+**WARNING: THIS IS WORK IN PROGRESS - THIS IS TOTALLY UNUSABLE RIGHT NOW!!!**
+**WARNING: THIS IS WORK IN PROGRESS - THIS IS TOTALLY UNUSABLE RIGHT NOW!!!**
+**WARNING: THIS IS WORK IN PROGRESS - THIS IS TOTALLY UNUSABLE RIGHT NOW!!!**
+**WARNING: THIS IS WORK IN PROGRESS - THIS IS TOTALLY UNUSABLE RIGHT NOW!!!**

 ### Denormalization-Helper for Meteor SimpleSchema Collection2

 I LOVE the aldeed:ecosystem!!!
 SimpleSchema + Collection2 + Autoform+Tabular are GREAT TOOLS for rapid development.
 Denormalization speeds things up when reading data and makes your application scalable (?), BUT it also adds complexity and might give you headaches.